-- · the drug has a high potential for abuse; - the drug has a currently accepted medical use in treatment in the United States or a currently accepted medical use with severe restrictions; and - abuse of the drug may lead to severe psychological or physical dependence.
+- the drug has a high potential for abuse; - the drug has a currently accepted medical use in treatment in the United States or a currently accepted medical use with severe restrictions; and - abuse of the drug may lead to severe psychological or physical dependence.

 We expect that most of our product candidates may be listed by the DEA as Schedule II controlled substances under the CSA.
-If our product candidates are listed as Schedule II controlled substances, then the importation of the APIs for our product candidates, as well as the manufacture, shipping, storage, sales and use of the products, will be subject to a high degree of regulation.
+Consequently, the manufacturing, shipping, storing, selling and using of the products will be subject to a high degree of regulation.
+However, we have requested in our NDA that Apadaz be listed as a Schedule III controlled substance based on its differential abuse potential when compared to other Schedule II controlled substances, such as IR hydrocodone combination products.
+None of the previously approved abuse deterrent formulations of opioids have received Schedule III designation.
+In 2014, the DEA rescheduled hydrocodone combination products into Schedule II from Schedule III.
+If our product candidates are ultimately listed as Schedule II controlled substances, then the importation of the APIs for our product candidates, as well as the manufacture, shipping, storage, sales and use of the products, will be subject to a high degree of regulation.
 In addition to maintaining an importer and/or exporter registration, importers and exporters of controlled substances must obtain a permit for every import of a Schedule I or II substance and a narcotic substance in Schedule III, IV and V, as well as every export of a Schedule I or II substance and a narcotic substance in Schedule III and IV.
 For all other drugs in Schedule III, IV and V, importers and exporters must submit an import or export declaration.
 Schedule II drugs are subject to the strictest requirements for registration, security, recordkeeping and reporting.
 Also, distribution and dispensing of these drugs are highly regulated.
 For example, all Schedule II drug prescriptions must be signed by a physician, physically presented to a pharmacist and may not be refilled without a new prescription.
 Electronic prescriptions may also be permissible depending on the state, so long as the prescription complies with the DEA's requirements for electronic prescriptions.